2018 New England Patriots season: Week 16: vs. Buffalo Bills

 After receiver Josh Gordon left the team and was later suspended, the Patriots relied on their run game and defense against Buffalo.
-The Pats clinched their 10th straight AFC East title with the win (though in the event of a loss to Buffalo, Miami's loss to Jacksonville also would've clinched the division for New England), improving their record to 10–5, and for the second time this season, denied a 3-game losing streak for the first time since 2002.
+The Pats clinched their 10th straight AFC East title with the win, along with Miami's loss to Jacksonville, improving their record to 10–5, and for the second time this season, denied a 3-game losing streak for the first time since 2002.
 With the Houston Texans' loss to the Philadelphia Eagles, the Patriots moved to the #2 seed in the AFC, and would have the chance to secure a playoff bye with a win in the following week's game.
 Tom Brady eclipsed 4,000 yards at the same time as Philip Rivers, becoming the third and fourth quarterback in NFL history to reach 4,000 yards in 10 seasons or more, joining Peyton Manning & Drew Brees.